 Manchin Reacts to President's State of the Union Address

-“Looking ahead, we face big challenges that demand we work together, and I look forward to developing commonsense solutions with my friends on both sides of the aisle.”
+“Looking ahead, we face big challenges that demand us to work together, and I look forward to developing commonsense solutions with my colleagues on both sides of the aisle.”

 Next Article Previous Article